stineolsen/TFE4174---Design-of-Digital-Systems-2/README.md

-# dds2
+# DDS2 - lab
-TFE4147 - design of digtial systems 2
+TFE4147 - Design of Digtial Systems 2

+not recomended for kok purposes.